-Gerald Dworkin's oft-cited definition of paternalism relates to an “interference with a person’s liberty of action justified by reasons referring exclusively to the welfare, good, happiness, needs, interests or values of the person being coerced” \citep[65]{dworkin1972paternalism}.
+Gerald Dworkin's frequently cited definition of paternalism relates to an ``interference with a person's liberty of action justified by reasons referring exclusively to the welfare, good, happiness, needs, interests or values of the person being coerced'' \citep[65]{dworkin1972paternalism}.
 However, even policies that do not involve coercion yet attempt to meliorate choices---such as nudges \citep{thaler2008nudge}---are virtually universally viewed as inherently paternalistic.
-Indeed, Thaler and Sunstein speak of “libertarian paternalism” \eg{thaler2003libertarian,sunstein2003libertarian}, even though nudges explicitly do not restrict choice sets.
+Indeed, Thaler and Sunstein speak of ``libertarian paternalism'' \eg{thaler2003libertarian,sunstein2003libertarian}, even though nudges explicitly do not restrict choice sets.
 Rather, nudges are thought to guide behavior in autonomy-preserving ways \citep{thaler2008nudge}.
-Many authors \eg{schnellenbach2012nudges,kirchgassner2017soft} have made a distinction between “soft” and “hard” paternalism.
-This differentiation was originally introduced by \cite{feinberg1989harm}.
-While some authors have attempted to motivate the difference between the concepts by referring to the “costs” imposed on a decision-maker \eg{sunstein2014nudge} or, relatedly, the strength of intervention \citep[687]{rizzo2009little}, Feinberg originally saw voluntariness as the deciding factor \citep{hanna2018hard}.
-If a decision would be “voluntarily” made---e.g., by a competent adult---interference is an expression of hard paternalism.
-On the other hand, the prevention of ill-informed or incompetent choices is softly paternalistic.
-It has been argued that this distinction conforms well with John Stuart Mill's views on paternalism \citep{mabsout2022john}.
-The provision of information to uninformed decision-makers and even the prevention of uninformed decisions \eg{knf} may be viewed as softly paternalistic measures.
+Many authors \eg{schnellenbach2012nudges,kirchgassner2017soft} have made a distinction between ``soft'' and ``hard'' paternalism, originally introduced by \cite{feinberg1989harm}.
+While some authors draw the distinction by referring to the ``costs'' imposed on a decision-maker \eg{sunstein2014nudge} or the strength of intervention \citep[687]{rizzo2009little}, Feinberg originally saw voluntariness as the deciding factor \citep{hanna2018hard}.
+If a decision would be ``voluntarily'' made---e.g., by a competent adult---interference is an expression of hard paternalism.
+On the other hand, the prevention of ill-informed or incompetent choices is softly paternalistic \citep[see also][]{mabsout2022john}.
+Providing information to uninformed decision-makers, and even preventing uninformed decisions \eg{knf}, may be viewed as softly paternalistic.